webtoknow/fx-trading-app/04_Backend_Development/Theory/README.md

 ## 1. Web servers

 - Store software and website components files, such as HTML, JavaScript, CSS files.
-- Contain HTTP server - software component which communicates using URLs and HTTP protocol.
+- Contain HTTP server - software component serving client requests using URLs and HTTP protocol.
 - Can be accessed via Internet by other devices.
 - Can serve static or dynamic content.

 **Why are they used?**
-- retrieve data from a database to display it in a user interface
+- retrieve multimedia data from a database to display it in a user interface
 - validate user input data and store it in a database
 - log users in and validate user permissions